peaster/socb/README.md

   - SATA SSDs from this era commonly delivered sequential read/write speeds of 550/520 MB/s
   - Random 4K IOPS in the 5,000-10,000 range

+  Additionally, configuration values for multithreading are set for the reference system by default.

 ## 2. Component Weighting

 The overall score is a weighted combination of the three main hardware components: